WebAssembly/module-linking/proposals/module-linking/Subtyping.md

 ## Instantiation

-Instantiation primarily occurs via name-based resolution (e.g. JS) or position-based resolution (e.g. embedded engines).
+Instantiation primarily occurs via name-based resolution (e.g. in the JS API and other language embeddings) or position-based resolution (e.g. embedded engines).

 It's expected that the original import list of a module is retained to map